vivhubb/bbtheory-game/README.md

 * As a user I want to clearly understand the information provided on the website.
 * As a user I want to find out more about about where the idea of the game is coming from.
 * As a user I want to play a game.
-* As a user i want to receive constant feedback on the process of the game.
+* As a user i want to receive constant feedback on the progress of the game.
 * As a user i want to be able to interact with the website.

 #### WIREFRAMES